 5. Plastic machining

-Plastic machining is a very popular plastic fabrication process.
+Plastic CNC machining is a very popular plastic fabrication process.
 It encompasses CNC milling, CNC turning, and other related processes.

 Although different machines work in different ways, plastic machining generally entails cutting away sections from a plastic workpiece using either manual or computer-controlled cutting tools.
 Machining is highly accurate, works with a range of plastics, and is better than molding for making thick-walled parts.